SFC Etar Veliko Tarnovo

-Etar (Етър) is a Bulgarian sports football club based in Veliko Tarnovo, that plays in the Second League, the second level of Bulgarian football.
+Etar (Етър) is a Bulgarian sports football club based in Veliko Tarnovo, that plays in the Bulgarian Second League, the second level of Bulgarian football.

-Etar is the official successor of Etar 1924, which was dissolved for financial reasons after the 2012–13 season.
-The current Etar was established after the former folded and quickly ascended from the amateur leagues, eventually promoting to the Bulgarian First League at the end of the 2016–17 season.
+Etar was established in 2013, shortly after the folding of Etar 1924, which was dissolved for financial reasons after the 2012–13 season.
+Etar 1924, on the other hand, was established as a result of the dissolution of the historical FC Etar (Veliko Tarnovo).
+Although the three clubs share similar names and colors, the Bulgarian Football Union considers them separate entities and records are not shared between the three.
+The current Etar quickly ascended from the amateur leagues, eventually promoting to the Bulgarian First League at the end of the 2016–17 season.
 The club's home ground has been Ivaylo Stadium since 2013.
 Etar plays in all-violet kits and their nickname is 'The Bolyars'.

 History

 Foundation and Amateur League (2013–2016)

 The club was founded as OFC Etar Veliko Tarnovo in 2013 with the license of FC Botev Debelets.
 In their first season they finished in 5th position in V Group.